-Review: This is rated as an 18 but don’t expect any gratuitous pornographic scenes of sex or anything similar… even though this is a film about the most notorious sex scandal in British political history.
-Granted, there are quite a lot of breasts in the film… but if you really wanted to see women naked either ask your girlfriend to take her clothes off or failing that watch some real porn… Despite being about a sex scandal this isn’t really about sex itself.
+Review: This is rated as an 18 but don’t expect any gratuitous pornographic scenes of sex or anything similar, even though this is a film about the most notorious sex scandal in British political history.
+Granted, there are quite a lot of breasts in the film but if you really wanted to see women naked then go watch some porn.
+Despite being about a sex scandal this isn’t really about sex.
 It’s concerned more about the people involved and the implications of their actions than anything.

 General Opinion: Not bad but there’s a lot missing…

-Review: What amazes me is they got two Kray lookalikes… from the east end… who are really brothes… AKA Gary and Martin Kemp.
+Review: What amazes me is that they got two Kray lookalikes, from the East End, who are really brothers… AKA Gary and Martin Kemp.
 It helps to add a sense of chemistry and realism to the film which something like this desperately needs in order to work.
-Ok… they aren’t really twins but if you didn’t know any different you’d be convinced they were… and as for Martin Kemp… does he really look that evil or was it make up?
-It’s the cold, soulless eyes that do it i think… they’re evil i tells ya… eeeeeevillll…..
+Ok… they aren’t really twins, but if you didn’t know any different you’d be convinced they were.
+And as for Martin Kemp… Does he really look that evil or was it make-up?
+It’s the cold, soulless eyes that do it I think… They’re evil I tells ya… Eeeeeevillll!

-Errr… This film isn’t half bad.
-In fact it’s mostly a gripping depiction of the terror and depravity of Britains most notorious gangster brothers.
-There are brutal scenes of torture, murder, gunfights… everything you would want from a gangster film.
-Only this isn’t like Scarface or The Untouchables… this is a BRITISH gangster film.
-(Ok… there are others like Lock, Stock etc…) But there are far fewer decent British ones than American ones but this comes the closest to emulating those.
-In short… this is a bit like the Godfather… only with the Kemps instead of Al Pacino.
+This film isn’t half bad.
+In fact it’s mostly a gripping depiction of the terror and depravity of Britain’s most notorious gangster brothers.
+There are brutal scenes of torture, murder, gunfights, everything you would want from a gangster film.
+Only this isn’t like Scarface or The Untouchables… This is a BRITISH gangster film.
+(Ok… There are others like Lock, Stock etc…) But there are far fewer decent British ones than American ones, but this comes the closest to emulating those.
+In short… This is a bit like the Godfather, only with the Kemps instead of Al Pacino.
 This is far better than the Godfather though.
-The Godfather was slow and tedious whereas this is action packed, exciting and very, very british.
-Take for instance the scenes where the gang meet… if that were america they’d be smoking brandy and drinking cigars (?) whereas here it’s tea… lots and lots of tea… You don’t get much more British than that.
-Because of this as well, the film is more grounded than its American counterparts and it never feels weighed down by the subject matter… it runs with it and it runs fast and long.
+The Godfather was slow and tedious whereas this is action packed, exciting and very, very British.
+Take for instance the scenes where the gang meet.
+If that were america they’d be smoking brandy and drinking cigars (?) whereas here it’s tea, lots and lots of tea.
+You don’t get much more British than that.
+Because of this as well, the film is more grounded than its American counterparts and it never feels weighed down by the subject matter.
+It runs with it and it runs fast and long.

-There are many good parts to this film, the acting, the cinematography, the realism… but there is something that bugs me and it’s quite a serious fault all things considered.
+There are many good parts to this film, the acting, the cinematography, the realism… But there is something that bugs me and it’s quite a serious fault all things considered.
 There’s an awful lot missing and as such the film tends to jump around rather confusingly.
-Take for instance their rise to power… you see them buy a pool hall after stabbing a man through the hand and in the next scene they’ve got loads of money and are notorious east end gangsters… no clue as to how that happened.
+Take for instance their rise to power.
+You see them buy a pool hall after stabbing a man through the hand and in the next scene they’ve got loads of money and are notorious east end gangsters.
+No clue as to how that happened.
 Not a jot of explanation or anything.
-And the twins boxing career is alluded to… briefly but never expanded upon.
+And the twins boxing career is alluded to, briefly, but never expanded upon.
 In fact you could be forgiven for thinking that it never happened.
 The same with the ending.
-We get the murders of Jack McVittie and George Cornell (in reality murdered a year apart… unlike in the film where it happens on the same night.)… then it cuts to the twins, with police escorts, at their mothers funeral.
-Theres none of how they got caught or their feud with the Richardson Gang… it just skips over that casually… which is a shame because i think it would have been interesting to see.
+We get the murders of Jack McVittie and George Cornell (in reality murdered a year apart… Unlike in the film where it happens on the same night.)
+Then it cuts to the twins, with police escorts, at their mother’s funeral.
+There’s none of how they got caught or their feud with the Richardson Gang… It just casually skips over all that, which is a shame because I think it would have been interesting to see.

 An extra hour and a bit more care to put these things in and the film would have been much better.
-As it stands, its still a good film, it’s just let down by the bits that are missing.
+It’s still a good film, it’s just let down by the bits that are missing.